Credential Engine Registry Overview

-If you are interested in seeing the raw data the Credential Registry has to offer, you can access it right away with the Search Query Builder Tool (Hint: try the "Sample Queries" to get started).
+If you are interested in seeing the raw data the Credential Registry has to offer, you can access it right away with the Query Helper (Hint: try the "Sample Queries" to get started).
 This is a technically-oriented tool meant for developers, so you can actually see what goes into (and comes out of) real queries to the Credential Registry.

 If you would like to write code and have your system proactively publish to the Credential Registry, here are two ways to get started:

 - For beginners, the Publishing Assistant Guide will walk you through making use of a special API that abstracts away some of the details of CTDL and makes it easier to map and publish your system's most important credential data.

 - Once you're comfortable with CTDL, you may consider publishing raw CTDL to the Credential Registry directly.
 The Credential Registry Handbook will get you started.

 If you simply want to put CTDL metadata on your website and have it picked up by search crawlers, the Publishing Assistant Guide offers a "Format" API endpoint for all of the major classes that can make it easier to map your system's data to CTDL.
 This API won't publish to the Registry; instead, it formats your data in CTDL and returns it to you.
 You can then embed this data in your webpage with a JSON-LD script tag.

 Of course, there's nothing wrong with publishing to the Registry and putting the data on your page - in fact, we encourage this, as it ensures maximum exposure and discoverability of your information.